-Each channel has four selectable loop frequency settings (normally in the range of 20 to 100 kilohertz).
-Select the four frequency selections by way of DIP switches 2 and 3 on each of the two front panel mounted eight-position DIP switch modules.
+There are four (4) selectable loop frequency settings (normally in the range of 20 to 100 kilohertz) for each channel.
 The actual loop operating frequency is a function of the loop / lead-in network and the components of the loop oscillator circuit.
 Adjacent loops connected to different detectors may crosstalk and require changing of the operating frequency of one of the loop circuits.
-If crosstalk is a problem, then select another loop frequency for stable operation.
+If crosstalk is a problem, select another loop frequency for stable operation.
+The four frequency selections are selected via DIP switches 2 and 3 on each of the two front panel mounted eight-position DIP switch modules.

-NOTE: You must reset the detector channel after changing the frequency setting.
+NOTE: The detector channel must be reset after changing the frequency setting.